kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?

-Since there are no formal SLOs for the kube-scheduler apart from scalability SLOs, we define the objectives for this feature primarily in terms of non-regression to ensure the toplogy aware scheduling does not degrade the performance of the standard scheduling loop.
+Since there are no formal SLOs for the kube-scheduler apart from scalability SLOs, we define the objectives for this feature primarily in terms of non-regression to ensure the topology aware scheduling does not degrade the performance of the standard scheduling loop.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?